hggh/awesant/README.md

 * It is possible to set a comma separated list of types for outputs.
 * It is possible to set wildcards for file inputs.
 * It is possible to set a wildcard as output type.
+* It is possible to ``include`` other configuration files.
 * If a wildcard is used then Awesant will watch the glob pattern for new files.
 * If a new file is created then Awesant will tail the new file automatically, so you do not need to restart the service.

+As example if you want to include other configuration files

+    input {
+        include /etc/awesant/input.conf
+    }
+    output {
+        include /etc/awesant/output.conf
+    }

 As example if you have different inputs, such as